 Surrounding existing buildings were also incorporated in the noise model, as these can provide noise shielding as well as reflection paths.
-The nearby existing and future buildings are assumed to be single storey and are modelled with a height of 3.5-metres, with receivers 1.4-metres above floor level.
+Single storey buildings are modelled with a height of 3.5-metres and receivers are modelled with a height of 1.4-metres above floor level.